steelemeg/MovieGuide/README.md

 The following **required** functionality is completed:

-- [ ] **Make a request to [The Movie Database API's `now_playing`](https://developers.themoviedb.org/3/movies/get-now-playing) endpoint to get a list of current movies**
+- [X] **Make a request to [The Movie Database API's `now_playing`](https://developers.themoviedb.org/3/movies/get-now-playing) endpoint to get a list of current movies**
-- [ ] **Parse through JSON data and implement a RecyclerView to display all movies**
+- [X] **Parse through JSON data and implement a RecyclerView to display all movies**
-- [ ] **Use Glide to load and display movie poster images**
+- [X] **Use Glide to load and display movie poster images**

 The following **optional** features are implemented:

-- [ ] Improve and customize the user interface through styling and coloring
+- [X] Improve and customize the user interface through styling and coloring
 - [ ] Implement orientation responsivity
   - App should neatly arrange data in both landscape and portrait mode
-- [ ] Implement Glide to display placeholder graphics during loading
+- [X] Implement Glide to display placeholder graphics during loading
   - Note: this feature is difficult to capture in a GIF without throttling internet speeds.
 Instead, include an additional screencap of your Glide code implementing the feature.  (<10 lines of code)

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X] To work around extreme API response times, the app retains movie data after the initial call
+- [X] API key stored in a private file

 ## Video Walkthrough